First 100 days of the second Trump presidency: Government organization

+Trump signs an executive order in the Oval Office with de facto DOGE leader Elon Musk on February 11, 2025.

 On his first day in office, Trump signed an executive order establishing the Department of Government Efficiency (DOGE), a temporary organization headed by Elon Musk which aimed to reduce wasteful and fraudulent federal spending, and eliminate excessive regulations.
 He also signed an order to freeze new regulations and hiring for federal workers.

 On January 23, 2025, Trump signed an executive order to declassify files concerning the assassination of John F. Kennedy, his brother Robert F. Kennedy and Martin Luther King Jr.

 On January 28, the Office of Personnel Management offered a "deferred resignation" scheme to federal government employees to announce their resignation by February 6, while stating that employees who resigned would still receive salary and benefits until September 30, 2025.

 The Trump administration, led by DOGE, targeted numerous federal agencies for weakening or outright abolishment.
 This included USAID, the Department of Education, and the Consumer Financial Protection Bureau.
 However, with USAID, the administration moved from a freeze to keeping 17% of starting programs, with these programs scheduled to be moved to the State Department and former USAID employees expected to go through a new hiring process.

 On January 27, 2025, the Trump administration's Office of Management and Budget (OMB) released memo M-25-13, which ordered the federal government to take action the next day to temporarily freeze all federal funding while programs were being reviewed for compliance with Trump's executive orders.
 The memo sparked considerable uncertainty among government employees, lawmakers and nonprofit organizations, with Medicaid portals, FAFSA, and other programs being shut down across the country.
 After several organizations sued, the OMB memo was temporarily blocked by United States District Judge Loren AliKhan, with the memo being withdrawn on the 29th.

 In his first 100 days, Trump has been noted for making sweeping assertions of executive authority, and challenging several Congressional laws and parts of the Constitution restraining presidential power.